VoxtyDevelopment/opticom/README.md

 FiveM script that checks if your emergency vehicles lights are on and turns the traffic lights in front of you green.

+For support you can contact me in my [discord](https://discord.gg/ybkgjRRndG).

 Installation steps;

 - Download the latest release from [here](https://github.com/VoxtyDevelopment/opticom/releases/)